Arkham/juliu.is/content/blog/elm-warrior-walkthrough/index.md

 sortWith : (a -> a -> Order) -> List a -> List a
 ```

-So we need to provide our own comparison function...
+But we need to provide our own comparison function...

 ```elm
 compareExploration : Exploration -> Exploration -> Order